winsmith/libi-page/presskit.md

 You can contact me at [libi@breakthesystem.org](mailto:libi@breakthesystem.org) or [say hi on twitter](https://twitter.com/breakthesystem) or even go to [LinkedIn if you are into that](https://www.linkedin.com/in/danieljilg/).

-## Let's see some Design, Screenshots and Icons
+## Let's see some Design, Screenshots, Icons, and Photos

 Control-Click these and select *Save Image to Downloads* to download them, or drag them out of the browser onto your desktop.